Skip to main content

 The most effective corporate gift programs begin with a clear decision framework, not simply with selecting a box.

 At Cubic Promote, we help clients assess whether DIY or pre-curated gifting makes sense before product selection begins, especially at the 100–500-unit level, where small missteps can become expensive distractions.
+To understand how we manage approvals, artwork, and production, see our Sales Order Process.

 With the right structure, both approaches can deliver a thoughtful, professional gift that supports client relationships without unnecessary stress for your team.